JR-1991/SAS-tools/README.md

 # FAIR and scalable management of small-angle X-ray scattering data

-> Giess, Torsten; Itzigehl, Selina; Range, Jan; Bruckner, Johanna R.; Pleiss, Jürgen
+> Giess, Torsten; Itzigehl, Selina; Range, Jan Peter; Bruckner, Johanna R.; Pleiss, Jürgen

 This repository contains the Jupyter Notebooks, as well as the required modules to 'FAIR and scalable management of small-angle X-ray scattering data'.